qwaneu/qwaneu.github.io/_drafts/hexagonal-frontend-example.md

 <aside>
   <h3>Seeing your systems through a Hexagonal lens</h3>
-  <p>Making good architecture decisions across your application landscape is a tough skill.
-We can help, e.g. with architecture reviews.</p>
+  <p>Making informed architecture decisions across your application landscape is a tough skill.
+We can support you with for instance architecture reviews, carrying out experiments and facilitating collaborative architecture sessions.</p>
   <p><div>
     <a href="/consulting">Learn more about our consultancy services</a>
   </div></p>